The Three Doors and Seven Keys of Iblis

 V.

-In all Rifts of the narrative, Iblis maintains perspective on other castes, especially the vulnerabilities of enemy castes and preparedness to seize on them.
+In all Rifts of the narrative, Iblis nurtures perspective on other castes, especially the vulnerabilities of enemy cases and preparedness to feed on them.

 In recalling this, we recoil from sharing secrets and confiding in others.

-The Fifth Precept is the propensity toward predation on enemy castes.
+The Fifth Precept is vigilance in relations of castes and predation on humanity.

 VI.